OracularIS/autest/docs/execution.md

 After clicking OK, execution of run set will start.
 -	See that wh_id is a script that calls:
 ##publish data where @* and uc_use_context='rcvtrk' | Script("base_get_ossibot_wh_id")##
--	We will give our sample truck in uc_src_trknum, i.e. RCVSMP001
 -	And then we will press OK

 ### Execution Console shows the execution